-Walt Disney World has reinvented The Diamond Horseshoe several times throughout the years, transforming it from a Western-themed dinner show to a counter-service restaurant to its current, all-you-can-eat version.
-Because of the changes made in recent months, you may not know much about what makes it a fabulous restaurant.
+Walt Disney World has reinvented The Diamond Horseshoe several times throughout the years, transforming it from a Western-themed dinner show to a counter-service restaurant to its current blend of an all-you-can-eat version with food available to order a la carte.
+Because of the changes made recently, you may not know much about what makes it a fabulous restaurant.
 If you’re curious, then consider these seven things you should know about The Diamond Horseshoe before eating there.

 7 – Between the Lands